ethersync/ethersync/book/src/use-cases/pair-programming.md

 ## How to connect across different local networks?

-For two people in the same network (for example, in the same wi-fi), the connection will just work.
+For two people in the same network, the connection will just work.
 If you want to connect to someone in another local network, you'll currently need to do a workaround:

 You need to enable port forwarding on your router.
 Specifically, the hosting peer needs to configure their router in such a way that it forwards incoming connections on the port you're using with Ethersync (you can specify a fixed port with the `--port` option) to their local machine.